stripe-samples/wechatpay-sources-android/README.md

 2. Integrate with the WeChat SDK to capture payment and complete the transaction

 See [WeChat Pay Payments with Sources](https://stripe.com/docs/sources/wechat-pay) for more details.

+## Setup
+1. Clone the `wechatpay-sources-android` repository.
+2. Open the project in Android Studio.
+3. Run the `app` project.